KD-Zefan/python-msvc-templatge/README.md

-# User Management Service

-This is a microservice for user management, including user registration, authentication (using JWT), and profile management.
-It is built using FastAPI, PostgreSQL, Docker, and Docker Compose.
+# FastAPI Microservice Template

+This repository provides a template for building microservices using FastAPI, PostgreSQL, Docker, and Docker Compose.
+It is designed as a starting point for new microservices, providing a structured framework that can be easily extended with your own APIs and business logic.

 ## Features

-- **User Registration**: Create new users with hashed passwords.
-- **User Authentication**: Secure login using JWT tokens.
-- **Profile Management**: Fetch and update user profile information.
+- **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python.
+- **PostgreSQL**: A powerful, open-source relational database.
+- **Docker & Docker Compose**: Simplifies containerized development and deployment.
+- **Continuous Integration**: Supports static code analysis with Pylint via GitHub Actions.

 ## Tech Stack

-- **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python.
+- **FastAPI**: For building asynchronous web applications and APIs.
-- **PostgreSQL**: The relational database used to store user information.
+- **PostgreSQL**: For relational database management.
-- **Docker**: Used to containerize the application and database.
+- **Docker**: Containerizes the application for local development and production environments.
-- **Docker Compose**: Orchestrates the containers for local development.
+- **Docker Compose**: Orchestrates multi-container setups, making it easy to run PostgreSQL and FastAPI together.
+- **Pylint**: For ensuring code quality with static analysis.

 ## Prerequisites

-To set up this project locally, make sure you have the following installed:
+Before setting up the project, ensure you have the following installed:

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/)
 - [Git](https://git-scm.com/)
+- Python (if you want to develop and test outside Docker)

 ## Setup Instructions